-For the current and previous five tax years, the ARB may correct a clerical error, multiple appraisal of a property or inclusion of nonexistent property on the appraisal roll.
-A “clerical error” is a mistake in writing, copying, transcribing or entering data, but not in reasoning or judging a value.
-“Multiple appraisal,” also called double taxation, is taxing the same property more than once in the same tax year.
-“Nonexistent property” is property that does not exist at the location or in the form described in the appraisal roll.
+For the current and previous five tax years, the ARB may correct a clerical error, multiple appraisal of a property, inclusion of nonexistent property on the appraisal roll or an error in which property is shown as owned by a person who did not own the property on Jan.
+1 of that tax year.
+A "clerical error" is a mistake in writing, copying, transcribing or entering data, but not in reasoning or judging a value.
+"Multiple appraisal," also called double taxation, is taxing the same property more than once in the same tax year.
+"Nonexistent property" is property that does not exist at the location or in the form described in the appraisal roll.

 The owner must show that the approved appraised value exceeds the correct value by more than a third.
 If the owner proves that the value is in error but less than one-third wrong, the ARB may not order a value reduction.
 If the owner proves at least a one-third error, the ARB will reduce the value.
 The owner will pay a 10 percent penalty based on the taxes on the correct value for the late filing.
 For a joint motion hearing, the ARB must approve a change when the property owner and chief appraiser have agreed to the change in writing.

 Following rules adopted by the ARB, the chief appraiser may change the appraisal roll at any time to correct any inaccuracy that does not increase the amount of tax liability.

 Should you appeal to district court or request binding arbitration?